xrdocs/design/_blogs/2018-09-12-core-fabric-design.md

 CLI examples are given here for readability.
 The [equivalent NETCONF/YANG](#XML-examples) examples (preferred for automation) are in the appendix.
 Ideally, these configurations would be deployed via NETCONF/YANG using NSO service packs as described in the next section.

-Full configurations used in the validation testing are available in [github](insert link)
+Full configurations used in the validation testing are available in github.

 ### Enable Segment Routing in ISIS